GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 04/README.md

 3. A minimal rewrite to use the image files from the 2003 CD.
 4. Modern Windows compliant

+I personally like the bitmap images on the 2003 CD.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.